pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/configure-indexes.md

 ## Next steps

-You've now learnt how to add an index to a real-time table and refresh all the segments so that they all recognise that index.
+You've now learned how to add an index to a real-time table, and refresh all the segments to recognize the new index.

 It's probably now time to try ingesting your own dataset.
 There are [recipes](../recipes) to help you solve common problems and you can always [join the community](../../community) to get any questions answered.